kettanaito/react-advanced-form/README.md

   </a>
 </p>

+> Thank you for deciding to try React Advanced Form!
+Please note that before the `1.0` release the package is under heavy development.
+Things may change, and things may break.
+We are doing our best to release breaking changes in the proper versions of the library.
+Help us reach `1.0` faster by [Contributing](#contributing) to the library.
+Thank you.

 [React Advanced Form](https://github.com/kettanaito/react-advanced-form) is a library for tailoring simple and flexible forms with a powerful functionality built-in.

 No boilerplate.
 No redundant state management.
 Embrace intuitive custom styling, field grouping, advanced multi-level validation, automatic validation messages, dynamic props and much more.